 Non-current lendings relate to loans to minority shareholders which were granted in connection with the joint purchase transactions.
-The loan which was granted in the prior year has a term until the middle of 2023, when it is to be redeemed in full.
-This loan bears interest at 4.45 % p.a.
-The three loans granted in 2019 bear interest at 7.0 % p.a. with a term until April 30, 2024, and December 31, 2024.
+A loan of EUR 2.2 million has a term until the middle of 2023, when it is to be redeemed in full.
+This loan bears interest at 4.45% p.a.
+The other lendings relate in the amount of EUR 1.5 million to three loans granted in 2019, which bear interest at 7.0% p.a. and with terms until April 30, 2024, and December 31, 2024.
 The loans were issued with the purpose of obtaining interest income; there was no trade, nor is any trade planned.